 Fiesole- Where Leonardo Tried To Fly

 We’ll round up this list with a small village near Florence where Leonardo da Vinci was trying to fly.
 The hill town of Fiesole was once a rival-city of Florence and is home to many impressive sights.
 However, today this place remains off the beaten track while Florence is under a constant siege of tourists.
-As you’re wondering around Fiesole’s streets, you’ll inevitably notice a small plaque that marks the place where Leonardo tried to fly.
+If you ever get the chance to visit Fiesole, don’t miss the chance to climb Monte Ceceri, where you’ll discover a small plaque at the place where Leonardo tested one of his first flying machines.
 This was one of his biggest failures and he barely survived.
 However, this was one of the earliest flying attempts and today is one of Fiesole’s most important historic places.

 Did you ever visit Florence?
 Maybe you think we didn’t mention some other hidden gems in Florence?
 Let us know in the comments!